 Factors that contribute to household income for immigrants include number of people in the household, pre-admission experience, knowledge of official languages, and category of admission (Statistics Canada, 2021b).
-Like other variables, if possible, it is important to look at immigrants based on their period of immigration.
-For average and median household income metrics, data were only available for the following groups: all immigrants and recent immigrants.
-Household income levels for recent immigrants were higher than for all immigrants.
+Data is unavailable for recent immigrants, so analysis based on their period of immigration is not possible.
+For average and median household income metrics, data were only available for all immigrants.